florian-beetz/bachelor-thesis/thesis.md

 libraries.

 [@tbl:l2u-split] shows the timeline of the bug report for latex2unicode.
-The maintainer of the dependencies fastparse and sourcecode remained unresponsive to the proposed fixes both provided on 2018-05-18 as of writing.

 | Date          | Action                                                       |
 | ------------- | ------------------------------------------------------------ |